 How to Choose your Alaska Itinerary

-Expectations and duration of your trip are the essential deciding elements.
+Expectations and the duration of your Alaska trip itinerary are the essential deciding elements.
 With so many things to do in Alaska, and given the distances between places, you have to decide what to see in Alaska once you know how long you want to travel in Alaska.

 Notes on our Alaska road trip itineraries:

-- Given the long distances, the best place to fly into Alaska for these itineraries in Anchorage, However, we did not include the time to arrive and depart Anchorage.
+- Given the long distances, the best place to fly into Alaska for these itineraries is Anchorage, which leads to this 7-day Alaska itinerary from Anchorage as the main starting point.
+However, we did not include the time to arrive and depart Anchorage.
 Depending on where you live and fly from, you might need to tweak the below Alaska itineraries by a day or two.

-- While these suggestions are based on car rental and self-drive road trip options, the itineraries can also be applied for organized tours since they include top attractions in Alaska.
+- While these suggestions are based on car rental and self-drive road trip options, the itineraries can also be applied for organized Alaska driving tours since they include top attractions in Alaska.
+You can join a 7 day Alaska tour as well and let someone else do the driving for you.

 Here is a snapshot of what our 7-day Alaska Trip covers, taking you to Denali National Park, Anchorage, and Kenai National Park.
 When it comes to Alaska travel adventures, things to do in Alaska include glacier hiking, fjords kayaking, and wildlife viewing.